NickolasBoyer/willwillems/posts/store-design-in-svelte.md

   }
 ```

-The `requestUsers` name looks a bit weird like this, I would slightly rename this to be more clear but apart from this we're done!
-You can check out the entire working example [here](https://svelte.dev/repl/939579262de34b00b97873f2e61cd3b0?version=3.19.2) which includes a basic UI to interact with the store and service.
+The `requestUsers` name looks a bit weird like this, I personally would rename this to be clearer but apart from this we're done!
+You can check out the working example [here](https://svelte.dev/repl/939579262de34b00b97873f2e61cd3b0?version=3.19.2) which includes a basic UI to interact with the store and service.

 ## Final thoughts